wazo-platform/wazo-platform.org/content/uc-doc/administration/hardware/introduction.md

 This section describes how to configure the telephony hardware on a Wazo server.

-#:exclamation: Currently Wazo supports only Digium Telephony Interface cards
+**Note**: Currently Wazo supports only Digium Telephony Interface cards

 The configuration process is the following :